sagemath/trac_to_gh/Issue 7720.md

 # Issue 7720: Digraph.reverse() should be rewritten more efficiently ( not hard )

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7720

 Original creator: ncohen